vanheeringen-lab/seq2science/docs/content/DESeq2.md

   - 'treatments_all_control'
 ```

-##### Group order
+###### Group order
-As a rule of thumb: the control group should be specified **last**.
+As a rule of thumb: the reference group should be specified **last**.

-The order of the groups in a design contrast is important determines the direction of the expression fold change.
+The order of the groups in a design contrast determines the direction of the expression log fold change.
-In the example `stages_3_1`, a gene upregulated at stage 3 has a positive expression fold change.
+In the example `stages_3_1`, a gene upregulated at stage 3 has a *positive* expression fold change.
-In contrast `stages_1_3`, a gene upregulated at stage 3 has a negative expression fold change.
+In contrast `stages_1_3`, a gene upregulated at stage 3 has a *negative* expression fold change.
 Other values are unaffected.

-#### Batches
+###### Batches
 If your data has batch effects, DESeq2 can try to account for these.
 Note that this can only be done if the batch effects are spread over different conditions.

 Similar to conditions, add a column to samples.tsv and note the batch of each sample: